Database System Implementation

 Other textbooks such as those by Silberschatz, Korth, & Sudarshan; Ramakrishnan & Gehrke; Elmasri & Navathe; O'Neil; or Date also are sufficient.

-90% of your final grade will be based on the project, 5% on quizzes, and 5% on class participation.
+90% of your final grade will be based on the project and 10% on class participation.
 The complete breakdown is:

 |Project Part 1||15%|